GONE GOLD

 Roadie, November 26, 2004.
 He is dressed for a Canadian winter so glamour shots will have to wait until spring, but you can see what a handsome young man he is becoming.

-This picture really shows how MUCH Roadie resembles his sire, Casino.
+This picture really shows how much Roadie resembles his sire, Casino.
 The photo of Casino I took when he was here on lease (spring 2002).

 Jim got me a new digital camera for Christmas.
 It is the Nikon D70.
 It has no detectable lag time on the shutter so great action shots are just a click away.
 And, it can take three frames per second!
 I will be spoiled now.
 I can hardly wait for spring and slicked out horses with beautiful green backgrounds to photograph.
 Here is a great action shot taken with the new digital.
 Roadie really USES his butt- tucks it under and powers around!